Spotlight: Chairman of the Board Marc Byrnes

 Byrnes said these United Way chairmen “galvanized multiple generations of donors and synchronized a steadfast corporate donor base atypical among our peer cities.
 Our United Way and only our unique Cleveland-based United Way truly serves as the standalone non-partisan charity of charities, overseeing and allocating funding to those in need.”

 While he is firmly planted in the corporate world, Byrnes retains a strong connection to the individuals United Way serves.

 “We are the umbrella of protection for our families and children by guaranteeing opportunity, safety and security via our annual campaign, collaboration and community impact.”

 “Our strategy is simple and consistent.
-We will thank and recognize our generous donor base via our enthusiastic, highly energized, engaged and educated volunteers and staff; we will re-enforce the importance and differentiation of our brand by creating a communication platform that will succinctly tell our story and motivate the community to take action.
+We will thank and recognize our generous donor base via our enthusiastic, highly energized, engaged and educated volunteers and staff; we will reinforce the importance and differentiation of our brand by creating a communication platform that will succinctly tell our story and motivate the community to take action.
 Our message will be unavoidable…we will be everywhere.
 All the while we will continue to build meaningful relationships and develop programming focused on educating our children, creating job opportunities and nurturing healthy families (physically, mentally and financially).”
-Byrnes, who will serve as United Way of Greater Cleveland board chairman for two years, has a clear vision for the organization.
+Byrnes, who will serve as United Way of Greater Cleveland board chairman through September 2018, has a clear vision for the organization.